davidebelcastro-sig/VoiceRe-id/README.md

 ## Installation

-You can use the requirements.txt file to install packages with pip:
+You can use the requirements.txt file to install packages with pip (created with the command pip freeze > requirements.txt):
 ```
 pip3 install -r requirements.txt
 ```